bmodee/Teknikattan/README.md

 ## Workflow

+You will need to follow the instructions given below to contribute to this project.

 ### Working on an issue

-This following steps describe how you choose an issue and create a branch and merge request from it.
+To begin working, you need to choose an issue and create a branch from.

 1. See all issues by going to `Issues->Boards`.
 2. The issues no one has started on yet are showed in the `Open` tab.
 Choose one of these by dragging it into the `In progress` tab and opening it.